stevepurkis-pf/PDO-osom.guide/src/service-managers.md

 4. Decide the way they run their team
 5. Publish Correction of Error documents when problems arise
 6. Publish measurements for their service
+7. Highlight where their service is not meeting user needs

 ### Service managers are accountable for their service